 Koban (交番) are the small and famous police stations in Japan.
 The word koban can also refer to a small police unit.
-There are more than 6,000 police stations scattered across Japan.
+There are over 6,000 police stations spread across Japan.

-In these small urban posts, few police officers work, who act preventively advising and helping the local community.
-Koban are very useful and you can use them if:
+In these small urban posts, few police officers work, who act preventively, advising and helping the local community.
+Koban are very useful and you can turn to them if:

-- Lost or found an item of value
+- Lost or found any item of value

 - Borrow money..;

 - Find maps and directions

 That's right, if you have been robbed or lost your wallet, you can ask a koban for help, they will analyze your case and even lend you money to return home.